Table of Contents

 Smart Send Times promises to tell you the best time to send an email to someone.
 As someone who has seen the power of optimizing email send times, I was very excited when their feature was announced a year ago.

 Unfortunately, it was highly unreliable back then and it hasn’t gotten any better.
 While the email scheduling feature has gotten more stable, until HubSpot makes material changes in how send times are calculated, I would completely ignore this feature.
-Frankly, I’d prefer that HubSpot eliminate it until they have something that is at least functional.

 Smart Notifications is supposed to proactively alert reps on what’s happening and where they should place their attention.
 Most users will not find much value in this feature, as the means for establishing prioritization is built into the system is quite arbitrary and cannot be customized.